How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 If you choose to monetize it, ads may be displayed on the video.
 Your Content ID partner will then distribute the ad revenue to you, taking a small percentage of it.

-Examples of Content ID platforms are Identifyy by HAAWK, Symphonic, and Adrev.
-Also, they’re free to join.
+Examples of Content ID platforms are Identifyy by HAAWK, Symphonic, and Adrev—they're free to join.

 Best Music Libraries for Beginners